-Dolphins Travel In Pods Of large Groups
+Dolphins Travel In Pods Of Large Groups

 Sharks are lonely marine animals that swim and hunt alone.
 This is primarily due to them not having any immediate predators.
 Dolphins on the other hand travel in what are called “pods”.

 These pods can be quite large and the number of dolphins in a pod relies on the species of dolphin.
-Some travel in as little as 12 while others might travel with over a 100.
+Some travel in as little as 12 while others might travel with over 100.

 No matter what, sharks are always outnumbered by a dolphin pod.
-They fear these larger groups because they can easily be overrun by the dolphins and attack from multiple sides.
+They fear these larger groups because they can easily be overrun by the dolphins and attack them from multiple sides.

 Dolphins Are Smarter Than Sharks